timdouglas/sublime-less2css/README.md

  * Automatically compile less -> css on save when editing a .less file in sublime
  * Reports compilation errors
  * Compile all less files in a directory to css files

+NB This plugin requires lessc to be in your execution path

 Installation
 ============